Zucchini Nutritional Value and 8 Health Benefits

 - Zucchini is a low-calorie food, which means it is a great way of feeling full without storing too many calories that are impossible to burn.
 A little over a hundred grams of raw zucchini contains just about 20 calories.
 Moreover, the dietary fiber present in zucchini prevents constipation and maintains low blood sugar levels.

 - The risk of various types of cancers is also lowered by including zucchini in your regular diet.
-It’s the dietary fiber that prevents the carcinogenic acids from setting in the colon, by promoting healthy and regular bowel movements, and vitamins such as A, C, and folate acting as powerful antioxidants and fighting oxidative stress.
+It’s the dietary fiber that prevents the carcinogenic acids from setting in the colon, by promoting healthy and regular bowel movements, and vitamins such as A, C, and folate act as powerful antioxidants and fight oxidative stress.

 - According to the studies, the phytonutrients in zucchini promote prostatic health by lowering the symptoms of benign prostatic hyperplasia (BPH), a condition in which the prostate gland enlarges and leads to complications such as frequent and painful urination, and increased risk of urinary tract infections.